 Map<String, Object> headers = new HashMap<>(); headers.put("delay", "xx"); AMQP.BasicProperties props = new AMQP.BasicProperties.Builder().messageId(UUID.randomUUID().toString()).headers(headers).build();

-For more sample code in other programming languages, see AMQP Demos.
+For more information about sample code in other programming languages, see AMQP Demos.

 - Consumer client

-To ensure the timeliness of delayed messages, we recommend that you use the basic.consume method in push mode instead of the basic.get method in pull mode when you consume messages.
+To ensure that delayed messages can be immediately delivered to a consumer after the specified delay, we recommend that you use the basic.consume method in push mode instead of the basic.get method in pull mode when you consume messages.
 Message Queue for RabbitMQ stores messages in distributed mode.
 If you use the basic.get method in pull mode to obtain messages, you may reach a node where the messages are not stored.

-- Why is the actual delay longer than the specified delay value?
+Why is the actual delay longer than the specified delay?